 Roll it, Aidan!

-Films have crept into my Star Trek fanfiction in a lot of different ways.
+Films creep into my Star Trek fanfiction in a lot of different ways.

 Films also, often, reflect a plot or inspire a character name or even something else.
-Here are a few films, and where they’ve led me.
+Here are a few films, and how they inspired.

 In Reversal, Lili goes on a disastrous blind date for Movie Night, but the film is important because it’s about a man trying to drive his wife mad with untruths.
 It’s an oblique reference to plot points to come.